Qrouger/PPIFold/README.md

 <!-- TOC --><a name="example"></a>
 ### Example

-After completing test.txt and conf.txt, you need to complete the conf.txt file with all your paths.<br>
+After completing test.txt, you need to complete the conf.txt file with all your paths.<br>
 Activate your Conda environment.<br>
 You must run the command in the directory.<br>
 Command : <br>